INGEOTEC/NLP-Course/topics/07BoW.md

 # Term Frequency

+Gradient descent algorithm is an option to estimate the parameters $$\mathbf w$$ and $$w_0$$ in (Multinomial) Logistic Regression and, in general, any algorithm that uses as its last step the sigmoid or softmax function.
+The missing step is to define the function $$m$$; the approach that has been used in the Categorical Distribution is to use the frequency as $$m$$.

+The following code relies on the class `TextModel` to represent the text in a vector space, where the vector's component is the frequency of each token of the input.

+The following code reads a dataset and encodes the classes into unique identifiers; the first one is zero.

 ```python
 D = [(x['text'], x['klass']) for x in tweet_iterator(TWEETS)]
 y = [y for _, y in D]